RomeroCarranzaEmiliano/ACOsalesman/README.md

 # ACOsalesman
-An ant colony optimization apply to the salesman problem
+An ant colony optimization applied to the salesman problem